-By now, you know the drill: You need to stay at least 6 feet from other people when you’re out and about and limit the amount of contact you have with others.
-Even as stay-home orders across the United States and around the world begin to relax, it remains important.
+The COVID-19 pandemic has changed the way we socialize.
+By now, you know the drill: You need to stay at least 6 feet from other people when you’re out and about and limit the amount of contact you have with others, including family members who don’t live in the same household as you.
+When you do go out, you and the people you’re with should wear face masks to limit the spread of the coronavirus.

 But social distancing doesn’t mean you need to be socially isolated.
-There are plenty of ways to spend time with the people you love most while you’re physically apart.
+There are plenty of ways to spend time with friends and extended family while you’re physically apart.
 Even better, many socially distant social activities are much more affordable than going out to restaurants or bars or seeing a live performance.
-If you’re starting to miss your friends and family, there are many ways to connect with them from a safe distance.
+If you’re starting to miss your friends and family, get creative and try a safe and fun way to a enjoy a get-together from a distance.

 Social Distancing Activity Ideas